ndlib/mellon-search/README.md

 To run, pass in the filename to be processed.
 For example: python3 -c 'from create_json_items_from_embark_xml import *; create_json_items_from_embark_xml("example/objects 01_18_19.xml")'

+Two subdirectories are created:
+PNX:  containing the PNX entries
+Mellon_Input_Directory:  containing the directory structure and main.csv files to send through the Mellon Manifest Pipeline

-Then run: ./copy_pnx_to_Primo.sh to copy PNX records into Primo
+Once the PNX directory and contents are created, run: ./copy_pnx_to_Primo.sh to copy PNX records into Primo

+To test, cd into the test directory, and run: python run_all_tests.py

 Modules: